 Try it at your next barbecue or casual meal by adding a small bowl of ice-cold 'cacık' next to each place setting.
 Garnish each bowl with a few drops of olive oil and a sprig of fresh dill weed or mint.

 Make sure you eat your 'cacık' fresh the same day.
 If it stays in the fridge for too long, the cucumbers will become soggy.

 500 grams (18 ounces) plain yogurt

 1 cup cold water

 2 to 3 medium cucumbers, peeled and finely diced

-1 to 3 cloves finely chopped garlic, optional
+1 to 3 cloves garlic, finely chopped, or 1 to 2 teaspoons garlic powder, optional

 1 teaspoon salt, more or less to taste